Frequently Asked Questions

 BASWA Finishes can be installed over BASWA Hybrid or directly applied to drywall to allow for the fine tuning of sound within a space, absorbing the high end frequency range.
 This type of application is best for performance spaces with challenging high frequency regulation needs and will not affect the overall dynamism of the performance.
 Third party acoustical test data for BASWA Hybrid available upon request.

-Can BASWA Systems be installed in any color?
-Can they be painted?
-Will it affect the acoustical performance?
+Can BASWA Systems be installed in color or be painted?

 BASWA acoustic does not believe owners and designers should be limited in choices of finish colors.
 BASWA Systems can be finished to match any color or multiple color gradients, tying the finished surfaces into the overall design aesthetic of the space.
 In no way does the tint affect the acoustical absorption qualities, as these colors are integrally added to the product before application.